.avif)

 Learn how to guide people to view the world, and the unique circumstances of their lives through the helpful lens of mindfulness teachings.

 Deepen your ability to be fully present and listen deeply.
-Train these vital mentoring skills throughout the course with your dedicated practice buddy.
+Train these vital mentoring skills throughout the course with your dedicated peer group practice.

 Topical Course Material